swiftlang/swift-package-manager/Documentation/Usage.md

 In most cases, if you want to support multiple Swift versions in a package you should do so by using the language-specific version checks available in the source code itself.
 However, in some circumstances this may become unmanageable;
-in particular, when the package manifest itself cannot be written to be Swift version agnostic (for example, because it optionally adopts new package manager features not present in older versions).
+specifically, when the package manifest itself cannot be written to be Swift version agnostic (for example, because it optionally adopts new package manager features not present in older versions).